ZJxyo/DSLForKeyboardAndMouseEvents/MILESTONES.md

 Efficiency: The time it takes to do the simple tasks by coding is not ideal since it is simpler to do it manually.
 The examples we gave to the user were examples of things that are better done without programming, and that made the experience a bit frustrating since you are adding much more effort into something that doesn't need it.
 However for tasks that require a lot of repetition our language is good for, so it does not violate the efficiency design principal.

 Simplicity: Our program only has a small number of key words so is generally simple.
 The user studies validated that for us.

+## TA FeedBack<br/>
+- Implement variables to increase the complexity of our language
+- Keycodes are not user friendly
+- Group "hold" and "release" into code blocks
+- Start implementation ASAP

 # Milestone 4<br/>
 ## Problems found during user study/ TA meeting